 The stock market can be confusing.
-Most of the time, we just start investing, knowing that it’s what we’re supposed to do to grow our money, but we rarely take the time to understand what it means to own a stock.
+Most of the time, we just start investing with a little money, knowing that it’s what we’re supposed to do to grow our money, but we rarely take the time to understand what it means to own a stock.

 In this article, I’ll give you a breakdown of the stock market and why we use it as a vehicle to grow our investments.
 Having a better understanding of this and why you’re investing will make you a better investor in the long run.

 A stock market is a market system where publicly traded company shares are traded back and forth.
 Owning a company’s stock is like owning a small piece of the company itself.
 It allows people to participate in a company’s overall success (or sometimes failure) through dividends, profits, and losses.

 Stocks are traded through stock exchanges.
 The two biggest stock exchanges are the New York Stock Exchange (NYSE) and Nasdaq (NASDAQ), founded in 1792 and 1971.

 Back in the day, when you bought or sold a stock, you were issued a physical paper certificate proving your stock ownership in a company.
 Today, this is all done electronically.

 The stock market has two sub-markets: the primary and secondary markets.
 The immediate need is when a company decides to go public to raise capital (cash) and issues an Initial Public Offering, or IPO.

 Large investment firms will get the first crack at buying the stock, which they do through the primary market.
 Once most initial shares are purchased, those investment firms will re-sell stocks on the secondary market, commonly referred to as the open market or the equity market.

 For example, investors buy stocks through their favorite online broker through the secondary market.